How to leave Oklahoma residency?

 Leaving Oklahoma residency can be a smart move if you're looking for lower taxes, new job opportunities, or simply a change of scenery.
 Oklahoma taxes its residents on their worldwide income, so if you're planning to move to a state with no income tax, like Florida or Texas, it's important to know how to officially cut ties with Oklahoma.

 This guide will walk you through the steps needed to establish a new domicile, sever your ties with Oklahoma, and handle any Oklahoma-sourced income after your move.
-Following these steps will help ensure a smooth transition and avoid any unnecessary taxes.
+Following these steps can help make the transition smoother and reduce the risk of unexpected taxes.

 Step 1: Establish a new domicile